 11. Ask someone outside your usual circles to be your Facebook friend and start chatting on-line

 12. Pay for the person’s groceries in front of you in line.
 Just say “Merry Christmas” or "Happy Holidays"

 13. Invite a widower/widow in for tea or a meal

 14. Send an encouraging note to missionaries away from their home in Canada

 15. Invite a single person into the chaos of a family meal or winter activity (snowshoeing, cookie decorating, gingerbread house building, sledding…)

 16. Bake a treat and give it away to neighbours or people who provide community services in your area (crossing guards, police services, fire stations, community centres…)

 17. Serve a free community meal, but don’t just serve it, visit, get to know people and their stories

 18. Walk your neighbourhood, praying silently as you walk and being friendly to anyone you meet along the way

-20. Help a neighbour with a chore – shovelling the driveway, stacking more wood, cleaning off their car…
+20. Help a neighbour with a chore – shoveling the driveway, stacking more wood, cleaning off their car, cleaning out their chimney…

 How will you join God in your neighbourhood this Christmas?